Carine-Tan/Carine-Tan.github.io/index.md

 Capstone 4: Machine Learning using Python

-The Capstone Project will enable students to apply and integrate what they have learnt and give them an opportunity to delve in greater depth, into one or more of the topics covered in the Machine Learning using Python courses.
+"The Capstone Project will enable students to apply and integrate what they have learnt and give them an opportunity to delve in greater depth, into one or more of the topics covered in the Machine Learning using Python courses.
 Mentors and Associate Trainers will be assigned to guide the cohort.
-The capstone project should be completed within 5 days.
+The capstone project should be completed within 5 days."

 [Stroke Prognosis](/pdf/Family Care-Stroke Prognosis(5).pdf)
 <img src="images/CapstoneProj4_image.PNG"/>